chichundri/Notes/InterviewQues.md

     have additional information about the object.
     Example - Serializable, Cloneable
 47. can we override and overload main methods?
 Yes
-48. ClassNotFoundException vs NoClassDefFoundError ClassNotFoundException - occurs when you try to load a class at runtime using Class.forName() or loadClass() methods and requested classes are not found in classpath.
-Checked exception. derived from java.lang.Exception NoClassDefFoundError - occurs when class was present during compile time and program was compiled and linked successfully but class was not present during runtime.
+48. ClassNotFoundException vs NoClassDefFoundError
+    *ClassNotFoundException* - occurs when you try to load a class at runtime using Class.forName() or loadClass() methods and requested classes are not found in classpath.
+Checked exception derived from java.lang.Exception
+    *NoClassDefFoundError* - occurs when class was present during compile time and program was compiled and linked successfully but class was not present during runtime.
 It is error which is derived from LinkageError. occurs at runtime

 49. shallow copy vs deep copy?
     | Shallow copy | Deep copy |